The Boss's Son

 I was the only one to survive.
 If it had not been for the luck that our house was located at the farthest edge of the village, I would have never escaped.
 For four days I ran.
 For four days I kept running for my life without any idea where I could go.
 I had nothing.
 And now, I am alone and with nowhere to go."

 I could only sit there still shock as to the story he had just told me.
 Surprisingly, it still shocked me to the point of half-disbelief even though these kinds of stories were something I was used too.
-It then registered in my head again that the current child that I was with right now, had no home to return to.
-His family was gone and he had nothing.
+It then registered in my head again that the current child that I was with right now, he had no home to return to.
+His family was dead and there was nothing we could do to change that.

 I shook my head.
 "Kid if you want too, you could live with me."